beverworrior/The-Old-Norse-BBQ/README.md

 3.

 ## Solutions
 1. After writing my code for over 1 hour i notice that my links work on the two other pages but not the main one.
-I have wrote the links after the </a> and before </li> when i change the location it's work.
+I have wrote the links after the a and before li when i change the location it's work.
 2. Got a tip from my mentor then i found text-aling so that my page will looked more proper.
 3.